 Adopting Arnstein’s 1969 Ladder of Citizen Participation alongside the current widespread use of the IAP2 spectrum might help governments engage more meaningfully with their citizens, recent research suggests.

 In Australia – indeed globally – governments increasingly recognise the need to shift toward more inclusive decision making processes.
-But there remains, what Aaron Davis and Jane Andrew call a “continued scepticism” of consultative processes, especially in relation to accountability of projects achieving their intended goals.
+But there remains, what scholars Aaron Davis and Jane Andrew call a “continued scepticism” of consultative processes, especially in relation to accountability of projects achieving their intended goals.

 A “mismatch” of outcomes

-Developed in the late 1990s, with updates by IAP2 Australasia in 2014, the IAP2 Public Participation Spectrum is one of the most utilised and applied of international public participation models.
+Developed in the late 1990s, with updates by IAP2 Australasia in 2014, the IAP2 Public Participation Spectrum is one of the most utilised and applied international public participation models.
 It explains the different levels of engagement that organisations can engage their communities, with the furthest right of the spectrum highlighting the greater community influence on decision making.
 Each level holds out a different promise to the community to which decision makers are held accountable.
 But while many elements of the IAP2 spectrum can be traced back to Arnstein’s landmark 1969 model, The Ladder of Citizen Participation, the authors hone the one, significant difference between the spectra: where an IAP2 approach is largely based on what the authors call “rationalism” (read planning and strategy), Arnstein’s supports a “critically pragmatic approach” based on reflection and assessment of actual outcomes.

 It is this impasse that concerns their current article ‘From Rationalism to Critical Pragmatism: Revisiting Arnstein’s Ladder of Public Participation in Co-Creation and Consultation’.
 It raises the question, could Arnstein’s Ladder of Citizen Participation plug the gaps in how the IAP2 Public Participation Spectrum guides consultation planning and evaluation?